dm-vdo/bunsen/README.md

 ## III.2 bunsen support
 There are two ways get the necessary `bunsen` support software.
 The simplest is to let `bunsen` install it for you.
-This is accomplished by specifying
+This is accomplished by overriding the default setting of the `install_bunsen_support` variable when invoking the `bunsen` playbook by providing the following additional argument to `ansible-playbook`:
-* `--extra-vars="install_bunsen_support=1"`
+* `--extra-vars="install_bunsen_support=true"`

-as an additional argument to `ansible-playbook` when you invoke the `bunsen` playbook.
 You need only provide this additional argument the first time you run the `bunsen` playbook on an `ansible` controller or if you want `bunsen` to install available updates to the support software.